 When the WordPress core gets updated, WordPress goes into what we call “Maintenance Mode.”
 Instead of seeing your website, a visitor will see a message stating that the site is down briefly for maintenance and to check back in a moment.
 (By the way, this screen is customizable.)
 This is to make sure nothing looks broken on your site while the update is happening.
-During this time, WordPress deletes all existing files for that item and replaces them with the new version.
-Once the update is run successfully, WordPress goes out of Maintenance Mode, and you get a notification confirming success.

 The success message of a Plugin update